 Problem Description

-You are given an integer k and an integer x.
-The price of a number num is calculated by the count of set bits at positions x, 2x, 3x, etc., in its binary representation.
-The accumulated price of num is the total price of numbers from 1 to num. num is considered cheap if its accumulated price is less than or equal to k.
-Return the greatest cheap number.
+You are given two integers k and x.
+For any number num, its price is defined as the count of set bits in its binary representation at positions x, 2x, 3x, … (with the least significant bit considered as position 1).
+The accumulated price of num is the sum of prices of all numbers from 1 to num.
+A number num is considered cheap if its accumulated price is less than or equal to k.
+The task is to return the greatest cheap number.

 Key Insights

-- The price of a number is determined by the positions of set bits in its binary representation based on the value of x.
+- The price of a single number is determined only by the bits in positions that are multiples of x.

 Space and Time Complexity